+Of the Scandinavian countries, Norway has the most spectacular natural beauty.
 A visit to Norway after or before a Baltic cruise (see our post) is an efficient way of exploring this area.
-Visiting the other Scandinavian countries around the same time gives you a glimpse into the differences and similarities among them.
-Of the Scandinavian countries, Norway has the most spectacular natural beauty.
+Visiting the other Scandinavian countries around the same time gives you a glimpse into their differences and similarities.

 Not every cloud that darkens the day brings rain – Viking proverb

 On the Inner Harbour, Aker Brygge are trendy restaurants, cafes and architecturally (modern) stunning buildings.
 For almost 150 years up to 1982 this was the Akers Mekaniske Verksted shipyard, and many of these old brick warehouses and factory buildings mingle with new construction.

 Home of the Norwegian National Opera & Ballet is the Oslo Opera House, completed in 2007.
 Resembling an iceberg, this angular building is made with white granite and Italian Carrara marble and has a main auditorium that can seat 1,364 spectators.

 The more than 700-year-old Akershus Fortress is an important cultural monument.
 It is a medieval castle that was built to protect and provide a royal residence for the city.
 It takes its name from the main fief and later main county of Akershus.
 The castle was captured in World War II and Norwegian patriots were executed here, while Akershus itself was surrendered to the Norwegian resistance movement in the last hours of the war.
 After the war Vidkun Quisling, the Norwegian military officer and politician who headed the government during the occupation was held in prison here, for crimes against the state.
 Today, it is the site of the Norwegian Resistance Museum.